-The Company's cash equivalents and short-term investments (other than its UBS auction-rate securities and put option) are valued using quoted prices and other relevant information generated by market transactions involving identical assets.
-The Company's auction-rate securities and put option are valued using a discounted cash flow model.
+The Company's cash equivalents and short-term investments are valued using quoted prices and other relevant information generated by market transactions involving identical assets.
+The Company's auction-rate securities are valued using a discounted cash flow model.
 The assumptions used in preparing the discounted cash flow model include estimates for interest rates, amount of cash flows, expected holding periods of the securities, a discount to reflect the Company's inability to liquidate the securities and counterparty risk.
 The Company's derivative instruments are valued using a discounted cash flow model.
 The assumptions used in preparing the discounted cash flow model include quoted interest swap rates and market observable data of similar instruments.

-The following summarizes the activity in Level 3 financial instruments for the three months ended April 3, 2010 (in thousands):
+The following summarizes the activity in Level 3 financial instruments for the three and nine months ended October 2, 2010 (in thousands):